Your Fertility Calendar: The Best Days to Get Pregnant Ranked in Order

 The best days from this study are the day of ovulation (32.5 percent chance of conception) and the day before ovulation (30 percent chance of pregnancy).

-This study, by the same authors as the previous one, found that pregnancy rate is higher with ovulation-day sex, but the chemical pregnancy rate is also higher*.
+This study, by the same authors as the previous one, found that the pregnancy rate is higher with ovulation-day sex, but the chemical pregnancy rate is also higher*.
 The best days from this study are two days before ovulation (30 percent chance of conception) and the day before ovulation (27.5 percent chance of conception)

 A larger multicenter European study that found the best days are three days before ovulation (27 percent chance of conception) and two days before ovulation (24 percent chance of conception).